 Credit Card Companies Abuse the Unwitting

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Credit cards can charge high interest rates.
 Now, consumer advocates say many companies are taking that to an extreme, handing out cards that prey on unsophisticated customers with bad credit.
 They call them fee-harvesting cards, as NPR's Chris Arnold explains.

-Ms. STRAUSS: It was terrible.
+STRAUSS: It was terrible.
 They've been hounding me all the time.
 And they would call me at midnight and everything.
 And I was getting sick in my stomach all the time, not knowing if I should answer the phone or what.

-The National Consumer Law Center has a new report that says these types of credit cards are designed to ensnare customers with shaky credit.
+ARNOLD: The National Consumer Law Center has a new report that says these types of credit cards are designed to ensnare customers with shaky credit.

-Ms. WU: The real whammy is that from that two or three hundred dollar credit limit, hundreds of dollars in fees are deducted - $48 for participation, annual fees, membership fees.
+CHI WU: The real whammy is that from that two or three hundred dollar credit limit, hundreds of dollars in fees are deducted - $48 for participation, annual fees, membership fees.

 ARNOLD: Wu says leaving the customer with virtually no credit at all - just 50 or 75 bucks.
 So if they even make a few small purchases, they go over the limit and get hit with more fees.

-Ms. WU: We call these fee harvesters because essentially what these cards are designed to do is rake in fees from consumers instead of offering credit.
+CHI WU: We call these fee harvesters because essentially what these cards are designed to do is rake in fees from consumers instead of offering credit.
 They're just a big collection machine for fees.

 ARNOLD: In its report, the law center refers to these cards as a perfect predatory machine, quoting the movie "Jaws."
 But the companies that issue such cards defend them.
 Tatiana Stead is a spokeswoman for Capitol One.

-The report names other companies, including one called CompuCredit, that it says specializes in these high-fee cards.
+ARNOLD: The report names other companies, including one called CompuCredit, that it says specializes in these high-fee cards.
 CompuCredit said in a statement that the report was misleading and that the company offers financial services to underserved customers.
 But even some people in the industry take issue with the high-cost cards in the report.

-Chris Arnold, NPR News.
+ARNOLD: Chris Arnold, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.